usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 In contrast, while T&M contracts can offer flexibility during uncertain discovery phases or rapid prototyping, they require more active oversight and offer less cost predictability.

+### Modular contracting under the new FAR Part 39

+The revised FAR Part 39 emphasizes strategies that promote faster acquisition and secure deployment of new or emerging technologies.
+This expanded scope now encompasses not only information technology but also communication technology, Internet of Things devices, emerging technologies, and operational technology.

+**Enhanced Modular Contracting Requirements**: As previously mentioned, agencies should use modular contracting to acquire major information systems and communication technology to the maximum extent possible, with specific timelines: award a contract within 180 days after solicitation issuance and schedule deliveries within 18 months after solicitation.

+**Performance-Based Approach**: When acquiring information technology services, solicitations should not describe minimum experience or educational requirements for proposed contractor personnel unless the contracting officer determines that the agency's needs cannot be met without that requirement or requires using a non-performance-based acquisition approach.

+**Risk Management Framework**: Both contracting and program office officials are responsible for assessing, monitoring, and controlling risk throughout the acquisition process, with reasonable risk-taking appropriate as long as risks are controlled and mitigated.

 ---

 ## State of the Market

 Due diligence in market research is critical.
 In the digital services arena, there’s an entire universe of firms that can satisfy your needs.
 However, many of these firms are overlooked because traditional market research methods fail to identify and engage them.
 While your program office is responsible for market research, the familiarity factor can often restrict a pool of potential offerors to those with a history with the agency.
 They may be significantly expanded with nontraditional providers.